what WIDE does

 controls

-WIDE has 4 knobs, 2 toggle buttons, 4 draggable EQ nodes, and a mode selector.
+WIDE has 4 knobs, 2 toggle buttons, L/R solo buttons, a correlation meter, 4 draggable EQ nodes, and a mode selector.

 knobs